Frequently Asked Questions

 They ensure the campaign is conducted fairly and equitably under a strict set of guidelines that give donors confidence in both the charities that benefit and the methods used to solicit.

-Shanon Farr Patrick, Director of Development for the Callier Center, serves on the Local Employee Committee for the Dallas Metroplex.
+Shanon Farr Patrick, director of development for the Callier Center, serves as the chair of the Local Employee Committee for the Dallas Metroplex.

 How are the funds distributed?

 Contributions made by state agency employees are distributed by the state comptroller to the participating federations, who then send the funds along to their members.
 At the local level, the local campaign managers distribute the funds the same way.
 Each university distributes funds to federations through its own payroll system.

 But because it is almost impossible to account for donations lost through such causes as employee departures or transfers, a percentage method is used to distribute funds.
 At the end of each year's campaign, the percentage of funds pledged to each charity is calculated.
 Each charity then receives that percentage of what is eventually collected.
 Undesignated pledges are shared with all participating charities using the same percentage.
 Each charity also pays its share of the cost of running the campaign (printed materials, etc.) based on the same percentage.

 For more information, please contact Jill Arredondo at 972-883-5380.
 Thanks for your support of the SECC.